openplayerjs/openplayerjs/README.md

 ## What is it?

-Inspired by [MediaElementJS](http://mediaelementjs.com) and [Plyr](https://plyr.io/), this player mimics the HTML5 video/audio methods/events/properties, and integrates the most popular libraries to play different types of native media, such as MP4/MP3, HLS and M(PEG)-DASH.
+This player mimics the HTML5 video/audio methods/events/properties, and integrates the most popular libraries to play different types of native media, such as MP4/MP3, HLS and M(PEG)-DASH.

 ## Why OpenPlayer?